AndreCid/Seekur-VREP/README.md

 # Seekur-VREP
-Package containing a simulation with Seekur Jr. for Vrep
+Package containing a Seekur Jr simulation for Vrep.